David Holston

-David Holston (born January 26, 1986) is an American professional basketball player for JDA Dijon Basket of France's LNB Pro A. He played college basketball at the Chicago State University (CSU).
+David Holston (born January 26, 1986) is an American professional basketball player for JDA Dijon Basket of France's LNB Pro A. He played college basketball at Chicago State University (CSU).
 In 2019, he was named the Most Valuable Player of the French LNB Pro A.

-Early life and college
+Early life and family

-Born in Pontiac, Michigan, Holston attended Avondale High School in Auburn Hills where he led the team to the 2002 Class B state championship.
-During his career at Avondale he earned all-county and all-state honors, scored over 2,000 career points, and yet was not offered a single college basketball scholarship.
+David Holston was born in Pontiac, Michigan.
+He attended Avondale High School in nearby Auburn Hills where he led the team to the 2002 Class B state championship.
+During his career at Avondale, he earned all-county and all-state honors and scored over 2,000 career points, but he was not offered a single college basketball scholarship.